 The West Hill community is located in unincorporated King County.
 This means that we don't have any city ordinances that regulate our indoor and outdoor fires.
-However, this does not mean that we live in an area without rules when it comes to recreational or home heating fires.
+However, this does not mean that we live in an area without laws when it comes to recreational or home heating fires.
 In fact, Washington State has several laws that deal with both indoor and outdoor burning and they apply to the entire state.
 Furthermore, two entities—the King County Fire Marshal and the Puget Sound Clean Air Agency—have the authority to enact burn bans for different reasons at different times of the year.
 Here is short summary of the rules that apply in our community, followed by a list of frequently asked questions:

 It is always illegal to use a burn barrel.

 It is always illegal to burn prohibited materials, including:

 – Cardboard or paper (except what’s necessary to start the fire)

 – Building materials, including paints, vinyl flooring, roofing, and scrap lumber

 – Plastics or petroleum products

 – Dead animals